UT Health Austin Pediatric Neurosciences at Dell Children’s Welcomes the Comprehensive Pediatric Epilepsy Center

-Dr. Clarke is all about maximizing convenience and outcomes for patients and families.
-“In my mind, there are two ways to look at medicine,” explains Dr. Clarke.
+Taking a multidisciplinary approach is all about maximizing convenience and outcomes for patients and families.
+“In my mind, there are two ways to look at medicine,” explains pediatric epileptologist Dave Clarke, MD, who serves as the Chief of the Dell Children’s Comprehensive Pediatric Epilepsy Center.
 “A child may come into a clinic with epilepsy, a provider tries to figure out what’s going on, and then they send that child to another specialist, and so on.
 For the patient and their family, that means more time, travel, and worry.
 But in a multidisciplinary clinic, the key components to treating a child with epilepsy are all right here.
 It’s like a puzzle, and we have every piece to maximize the benefit to the patient.”

-The Future of The Comprehensive Pediatric Epilepsy Center
+The Future of the Dell Children’s Comprehensive Pediatric Epilepsy Center

 According to Dr. Clarke, there’s no limit to what the team can accomplish.
 “I won’t even say the sky is the limit because that’s not the limit anymore.
 We will continue to grow and gain every modern technique and device available to make advancements that can revolutionize care and minimize morbidity.
 We’re just going to continue to push the edges of science and medicine to move forward,” says Dr. Clarke.

 For Dr. Skjei, the future of the center will be even more accessible.
 “One of the projects we’re working on is developing a Spanish-language clinic so the entire patient experience will be in Spanish, no interpreters needed.
 That includes everything from the letter patients receive telling them where to park to their lab results and everything in between.
 We’re doing this to try to improve access.
 We want to remove potential obstacles to facilitate care and improve utilization for Spanish speakers in our region.
 There is currently nothing like this in the country,” explains Dr. Skjei.